 The question is, where are those billions of dollars in revenue coming from?
 Well, the business model is actually pretty simple.

 This process is called underwriting.
-So when you think about it, investment bankers are basically just the middleman between clients and investors.
+So when you think about it, investment bankers are just the middleman between clients and investors.

 Investment Banks Assume Larger Risks